Volkanite/knowledge/key.md

 Step 1, Create SSH key.
 The command below creates a key file named id_ed25519 is your User's folder.
-You can see this file if you browser to C:\Users\YOUR_USERNAME\.ssh
+You can see this file if your file browser (Windows Explorer) to C:\Users\YOUR_USERNAME\.ssh

     ssh-keygen -t ed25519 -C "your_email@something.com"